LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Mississippi State Stats and Trends

-- Thus far this season Mississippi State has one win against the spread.
+- Mississippi State has covered the spread on one occasion this year.

-- Mississippi State's games this season have gone over the total in one out of three opportunities (33.3%).
+- Mississippi State's games this year have hit the over on one of three set point totals (33.3%).

-- Mississippi State is 1-2 against the spread and 2-1 overall in games when it scores more than 22 points.
+- Mississippi State is 1-2 against the spread and 2-1 overall when the team notches more than 22 points.

-- The Bulldogs have turned the ball over five times this season, one more turnover than the Tigers have forced (4).
+- The Bulldogs have turned the ball over one more time (5 total) than the Tigers have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.